Special Report: A COVID-19 Vaccine Is Coming, But Keep Your Masks On

 Pharmaceutical Companies Try Different Approaches

 Vaccines have been around since the end of the 18th century when the smallpox vaccine was pioneered by Dr. Edward Jenner, a British surgeon, who observed that milkmaids exposed to the catpox virus that causes cowpox developed immunity to the far deadlier variola virus that causes smallpox.

 Vaccines generally all work the same: A vaccine introduces a pathogen to the body to train the immune system to develop antibodies and immune cells to fight against it.

 The COVID-19 vaccines rely on several different approaches.

 Two top contenders -- by Johnson & Johnson and AstraZeneca and the University of Oxford -- are so-called viral vector vaccines.
 These use a virus that is relatively harmless or rendered harmless as a vehicle to deliver genetic material to the cells from the virus that poses a threat.
-Once exposed to the vaccine, the body’s cells fire up the immune system to ward off a disease if the body actually gets infected.
+Once exposed to the vaccine, the body’s cells fire up the immune system to ward off an infection.

 This approach has been used for about three decades.
 These vaccines are relatively inexpensive to make, and they’ve been tested on many people, Picker said.
-Though the technique has been used in an approved rabies vaccine for wild animals, a viral vector vaccine has never been approved by the FDA for humans.
+Though the technique has been used in an approved rabies vaccine for wild animals, it wasn't until 2019 that the FDA approved a viral vector vaccine against Ebola.

 Two other leading candidates -- by Moderna, and Pfizer and BioNTech -- rely on a newer technology called messenger RNA or mRNA.
 This system delivers genetic material to the cells that prompt them to make a protein from the target pathogen.
 That tricks the cells into sensing that they’ve been infected, prompting an immune response against the target pathogen, in this case COVID.